2012 Advanced Materials Meeting

 Wednesday, March 14, 2012 from 5:30-9 pm at Maple House in central Birmingham

-This inclusive event gives participants the opportunity to discuss the latest automotive technologies, systems and materials, to build new connections between researchers, investors and business executives, and to debate the way forward in this fast moving and critical field for the UK economy.
-Download Flyer (PDF).
+Participants are invited to discuss the latest automotive technologies, systems and materials, to build new connections between researchers, investors and business experts, and to debate the way forward in this fast moving and critical field for the UK economy.
+Questions posed by our speakers include:

 Speakers